dawidd6/checksumo/README.md

 ## Installing

+This application targets Ubuntu 18.04 and later, though the only requirement is to have GTK+ 3.22 or later installed.

 ### Binary

 Head over to Releases section of this repository, grab the `.deb` file and install it via `dpkg`.